-The Backup Id is used with abort backup and restore cluster.
+The BackupId is used with abort backup and restore cluster.

 MySQL Cluster Manager supports the creation of NDB native encrypted cluster backups using AES-256-CBC.
-To create an encrypted backup, use the --password-file option to provide a file that contains the password.
+To create an encrypted backup, use the --password-file option (short form is -F) to provide a file that contains the password.
 See Using The NDB Cluster Management Client to Create a Backup for restrictions on the choice of passwords.
 The password file must satisfy the following requirements: